ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 }
 ```

 This program is known as a ***Map Function*** because the action passing every element in a list as an argument to a function is known as *"mapping"*.
-The function is said to have been *mapped* across the elements of the list.
+The function is then said to have been *mapped* across the elements of the list.

 Similarly, the machines involved in the reduce phase perform an equally simple task implemented in the ***Reduce Function***.
 The reduce function takes the intermediate key/value pairs and first sorts them by key, then collates all the different values for the same key into a single list.

 So Google's MapReduce system is framework into which you insert your map and reduce functions, then the framework handles all the ugliness of distributing your functionality across thousands of machines, handling all the communication, check-pointing and fault tolerance, and finally passing the data between the map, shuffle and reduce phases to generate the required output.

-In addition to providing your map and reduce functions, you need to configure the MapReduce framework to tell it:
+As the developer, in addition to providing your map and reduce functions, you also need to configure the MapReduce framework to tell it:

 * How many workers you want allocated to the map phase?
 (E.G. 200,000)
 * How many workers you want allocated to the reduce phase?
 (E.G. 5,000)